Recruiter Burnout and What To Do About It

 Posted on January 15, 2020, by Devyn Hinchee

-If you work in recruiting, you may have seen this article floating around in December.
+If you work in recruiting, you may have seen this article about recruiter burnout floating around in December.
 It was the end of the year and recruiters were feeling the strain.
 For some, the strain was more than just your standard stressful day.
 It was leading to complete and total burnout.

 Burnout is “a state of physical or emotional exhaustion that also involves a sense of reduced accomplishment and loss of personal identity.”
 (Source) It isn’t simply having a bad week or feeling some strain that you are able to check out of when you leave work.
 It is a level of exhaustion that affects far beyond your day-to-day work duties.

 When feeling burned out becomes your norm it can be really difficult to decipher when it has become a problem.
 Having regular check-ins with yourself and ask yourself some questions about how you’re feeling at work.
 The Mayo Clinic suggests asking questions like: